 Communicating one-on-one with customers is invaluable.
 But it’s just not scalable.
 You’d end up spending your entire day—all those 1,440 minutes—talking to customers and answering questions, but never working on your business.

 The way to scale could just be a chatbot.
 A what?
 Don’t worry if you’ve never heard that phrase.
 The truth is that you’ve probably used one.
 Alexa, Siri, and Google Assistant are all chatbots, which are computer programs that have one-on-one conversations with people.
-My go-to chatbot is ManyChat.
+My productivity tool and go-to chatbot is ManyChat.

 You might be asking yourself how in the world you would ever use a chatbot?
 Well, every Facebook fan page has a “response time,” which is based on how quickly you respond.
 A 100% response time is crucial because if someone visits your page and they’re thinking about sending you a message, but they see that you don’t respond for three days, they probably won’t leave you a message.” quote=”A 100% response time is crucial because if someone visits your page and they’re thinking about sending you a message, but they see that you don’t respond for three days, they probably won’t leave you a message.